-From 2009 to 2011, DBOC submitted several requests to CCC, CDFG, and/or NPS for improvements and alterations to the commercial shellfish operation (DBOC 2009bxxi, 2010fxxii, 2010mxxxiii, 2010mxxxiii, 2010nxxxiii).
-On March 30, 2010, CCC forwarded the DBOC proposals to NPS and requested a review of the list of proposed actions that were currently authorized under the DBOC SUP (CCC 2010axxxviii).
+From 2009 to 2011, DBOC submitted several requests to CCC, CDFG, and/or NPS for improvements and alterations to the commercial shellfish operation (DBOC 2009b^{xxiii}, 2010f^{xxiv}, 2010m^{xxv}, 2011c^{xxvi}, 2011e^{xxviii}; Latham & Watkins, LLP 2010^{xxix}).
+On March 30, 2010, CCC forwarded the DBOC proposals to NPS and requested a review of the list of proposed actions that were currently authorized under the DBOC SUP (CCC 2010a^{xxx}).
 Although some of the actions proposed in the development plans were authorized by the existing SUP, NPS was not able to fully evaluate the proposed development actions because supporting information such as design plans and other relevant data was not submitted.
-Several site drawings and development costs have been subsequently provided by DBOC, including an emergency storm damage replacement request in March 2011 (DBOC 2011axxxiix, 2011bxl).
-These, along with recent requests for a lease boundary adjustment and an updated site plan, are considered as requests under article 6 of the SUP (NPS 2008b).
+Several site drawings and development costs have been subsequently provided by DBOC, including an emergency storm damage mitigation request in March 2011 (DBOC 2011a^{xxxi}, 2011b^{xxxii}).
+These, along with recent requests for a lease boundary adjustment and an updated site plan, will be considered as requests under article 6 of the SUP (NPS 2008b).
 NPS has reviewed these requests, and many of the requests are considered as elements of alternatives presented in this EIS (see "Chapter 2: Alternatives").